• Skip to primary navigation

 You can use leftover thinly sliced pork in a taco with some slaw.
 Or use it with stir fry vegetables, rice or cauliflower rice with a few tablespoons of teriyaki sauce.
 Also thinly sliced pork can be added to a salad.

-I think red cabbage is a great side dish that goes great with pork as well as some other favorite sides like marinated broccoli or blackened green beans.
+I think red cabbage is a great side dish that goes perfectly with pork as well as some other favorite sides like marinated broccoli or blackened green beans.
 These all cook fairly quickly on the stovetop and are delicious!

 Marinated thin sliced pork chops on white platter.

-If you tried this recipe and enjoyed it, I'd love if you gave it a 5 star rating.
+If you tried this recipe and enjoyed it, I'd love if you gave it a comment and a rating.
 This tells me what you like and want to see more of.
 Thank you!

 MORE EASY PORK RECIPES: